sercankulcu/sercankulcu.github.io/_thoughts/being-misunderstood.md

 A harmless sentence becomes evidence.
 A late reply becomes evidence.
 A joke becomes evidence.
 Soon you are no longer trying to understand a person; you are trying to prove your theory about them.

-Trust is difficult at the beginning because neither person has enough data yet.
+Trust is difficult at the beginning because neither person has enough shared history yet.
 We test people, usually without telling them there is a test.
 Will they call?
 Will they remember?
 Will they become jealous?
 Will they disappear?
 The other person does not know the rules, and then we are disappointed when they fail.

 First impressions therefore become too powerful.
 A mistake that would be forgotten after ten years together can become decisive after ten days because there is no history to balance it.
 Only the mistake remains visible.

 Time can make this worse.
 If a misunderstanding is resolved quickly, it may disappear.
 If it is left alone, it begins collecting meaning.
 The original sentence becomes less important than the questions around it: Why didn't you explain?
 Why didn't you call?
 Why did you wait?
 Why didn't you care enough to fix it?

 Silence creates its own evidence.
 One person may be silent because they are afraid of making things worse; the other reads the silence as indifference.
 Both may be waiting for the same thing.
 Neither moves.
-Sometimes there is no real disagreement at all—only two people standing on opposite sides of the same silence.
+Sometimes there is no real disagreement at all, only two people standing on opposite sides of the same silence.

 I also think it is a mistake to reconstruct a person entirely from what they write online.
 People write for different reasons: anger, boredom, humor, memory, exaggeration, curiosity, loneliness.
 A collection of sentences is not a person.